Roxas (Kingdom Hearts): Existential crisis

-In "17 years ago, Square Enix delivered the most astonishing RPG prologue ever", Hayes Madsen from Inverse aclaimed Roxas' prologue from Kingdom Hearts II for introducing him to the player as a normal school student who is enjoying his vacation with his friends happily until several abnormal beings attack him, eventually revealing him to be connected to Sora's character.
-This making a highly impactful change in the character when it is revealed he is a Nobody who was just living a simulation until his eventual merge with Sora.
-The early segments in Kingdom Hearts II where Roxas is told that his existence is a mistake was related by Trevor Richardson from AIPT with his personal crisis as a queer.
-This makes Roxas' decision to give up on his existence to revive Sora heartbreaking to the writer especially when revisiting his past in 358/2 Days.
-As a result, he demanded a happy ending for the character in Kingdom Hearts III.
+Hayes Madsen, writing for Inverse website, acclaimed Roxas' prologue from Kingdom Hearts II for introducing him to the player as a normal school student who is enjoying his vacation with his friends until several abnormal beings attack him, eventually revealing him to be a Nobody—a vessel to Sora's character.
+A highly impactful realization that he just has been living a simulation until ultimately merging with Sora.
+The early segments in Kingdom Hearts II, where Roxas is told that his existence is a mistake, was relatable to Trevor Richardson from AIPT in context of his personal crisis as a queer.
+Thus, Richardson was heartbroken by Roxas' decision to give up on his existence to revive Sora, especially when revisiting his past in 358/2 Days.
+As a result, he yearned for a happy ending for the character in Kingdom Hearts III.

-In "May your heart be your guiding key”: A Educação Estética de Kingdom Hearts", Tiago Clariano from Faculdade de Letras da Universidade de Lisboa said the series the constant references to hearts as analogies for sensibilities also involve some form of self-determination, take Roxas' phrase "My heart is mine, no one else's" as an example of an person trying to be his own individual.
-As a result of being Sora's alterego, Roxas seeks to be himself but he is unable to escape from returning to the original self in Kingdom Hearts II due to the nature of his kind, the Nobodies.
-Nobodies are supposed not to have emotions that define them but Roxas proves to be an exception.
-In "School's Out Forever For Roxas In Kingdom Hearts", Madeline Blondeau from the AV Club, Roxas' arc across II and 358/2 Days as he grows up in Organization XIII and eventually merges with Sora is analyzed as accepting to grow up rather than see his merge with Sora as death.
-When Roxas challenges Sora in a fight within themselves, the latter's victory comes across as a "psychological and spiritual victory" as the former properly accepts to be merged with Sora.
-In Kingdom Hearts III the opposite happens, as it is Sora the one who dies while Roxas revives with the apparent freedom neeeded to become a normal teenager as seen in the ending.
+Tiago Clariano, writing in the paper published by University of Lisbon, noticed that the series frequently references hearts as analogies for sensibilities and some form of self-determination, exemplified by Roxas' phrase: "My heart is mine, no one else's".
+As a result of being Sora's alter ego, Roxas seeks to be himself, but in Kingdom Hearts II he is unable to escape his original self due to the nature of the Nobodies.
+Nobodies are not supposed to have emotions that define them but Roxas proves to be an exception.
+Madeline Blondeau from The A.V.
+Club newspaper analyzed Roxas' arc across II and 358/2 Days as he grows up in Organization XIII and eventually merges with Sora, interpreting the merge as his acceptance to grow up rather than death.
+When Roxas challenges Sora in a fight within themselves, Sora's victory comes across as a "psychological and spiritual victory" as Roxas properly accepts to be merged with Sora.
+The opposite happens in Kingdom Hearts III, where instead Sora the one who dies while Roxas is revived with the apparent freedom needed to become a normal teenager as seen in the ending.